KelvynLenis/TSN-Checker/README.md

 We have to consider what kind of issue we are facing and how to manage and solve them.
 We separated them into subjects to categorize for better visualization.

+Sintaxe -> is it a number? is it a json file?
+Semantica -> flows ->  path

 ![image](https://user-images.githubusercontent.com/52057929/151662577-5f5d1c35-ba44-4e76-a395-4be282bc7a7b.png)

 <!--